yashsahugtx/skype-docs/Skype/UCMA/trusted-conference-users.md

 A trusted user can concurrently connect multiple channels of a given modality to a given conference while sharing the same conference state amongst these channels to scale better.
 A trusted user can have, for example, one hundred audio channels concurrently connected to the same audio conference, where each audio channel serves a dedicated purpose.
 One audio channel can be used to play music-on-hold back to the conference participants, and other channels can be used to establish a full-duplex private audio channel with a given participant, and another channel can be used to listen silently to all the participants of a conference or to make culture-specific announcements to a subset of the audio conference participants.

 > [!NOTE]
-> <P>The trusted conferencing user model can be extended to support media types other than the default types (audio and text) provided in UCMA 5.0.
-For more information, see <A href="extending-the-ucma-platform.md">Extending the UCMA platform</A>.</P>
+> The trusted conferencing user model can be extended to support media types other than the default types (audio and text) provided in UCMA 5.0.
+For more information, see [Extending the UCMA platform](extending-the-ucma-platform.md).

 ## Audio route management